Acomage/material/README.md

-# Material Color Utilities in Lean4

 Chinese: [README_ZH_CN.md](./README_ZH_CN.md)

 # About this repository

-This repository contains the google material color utilities rewritten in Lean4.
+This repository contains the google material color utilities rewritten in Lean4, futhark and zig.

 The qauntizer and score algorithms are implemented by Futhark.
-Other algorithms are implemented by Lean4.
+Other algorithms are implemented both by Lean4 and zig.

-Since the original code is written in OOP style, the code here may not be very "leany".
-I am refactoring the code to be more idiomatic Lean4 now.
+The Lean4 code is mainly used to refactor the google code, while the zig code rewrites the refactored code in zig.

 # Example Visualization